Inam8463/my-portfolio-v2/README.md

 # Portfolio V2

-My personal developer portfolio built with the MERN stack.
+My personal updated portfolio built with the MERN stack.
 Displays my projects, skills, and experience with live GitHub integration that automatically pulls my repositories and stats.

 ---